gillescochez/domglueV2/README.md

 domglueV2
 =========

 Model to View glue.
 Bit like domglue but does a LOT more...
 Still in progress...
+API will change soon...

 # Usage